StripedBear/ga-test/content/blog/a-joint-venture-by-general-arcade-and-lunate-beware-of-bytes/index.md

 draft: false
 ---

-We’re teaming up with **[Lunate Games](https://www.linkedin.com/company/lunate-games/)Lunate Games** to launch **[Beware of Bytes!](https://bewareofbytes.com/)**, a strategic joint venture built for scale, technical excellence, and stability in today’s evolving industry.
+We’re teaming up with **[Lunate Games](https://www.linkedin.com/company/lunate-games/)** to launch **[Beware of Bytes!](https://bewareofbytes.com/)**, a strategic joint venture built for scale, technical excellence, and stability in today’s evolving industry.

 ***What This Means for The Games Industry?***

 _Two powerhouse teams are now one_

-We’re doubling our engineering strength and expanding our expertise across Unity, Unreal Engine, CryEngine, and custom engines.
+We’re doubling our engineering strength and expanding our expertise across **[Unity](https://www.linkedin.com/company/unity/)**, **[Unreal Engine](https://www.linkedin.com/company/unreal-engine-for-design-visualization/)**, CryEngine, and custom engines.
 Whether it’s porting, co-dev, remastering, performance optimisation, tools development, or network implementation, our partnership delivers cutting-edge solutions at a whole new level!

 *Global reach, local expertise*